amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

-This argument strongly opposes the case for the starting consonant `n` in `nī`/`ni` being essential to the second-person semantics, because the relationship between pronouns and the grammatical personal suffixes of finite verb forms seems to be an ancient one and it is likely that the grammatical personal suffixes of finite verb forms are the corresponding pronominal roots.
+This argument strongly opposes the case for the starting consonant `n` in `nī`/`ni` being essential to the second-person semantics, because the relationship between pronouns and the grammatical personal suffixes of finite verb forms seems to be an ancient one and it is likely that the grammatical personal suffixes of finite verb forms are closer to the corresponding pronominal roots.
 From this perspective, the lack of the starting consonant `n` in the grammatical personal suffixes of finite verb forms (`āy`, `i`, `ī`, `īye`, `e`, `ai`), strongly opposes the case for the starting consonant `n` in the second-person pronominal root.
-Since it is possible that `a`, the grammatical personal suffixes of finite verb form in Malayalam and Tulu, is related to the Tamil `āy`, the fact of this not having the vowel `i` does not undermine this argument against the starting consonant `n`.
+Since it is possible that `a`, the grammatical personal suffixes of finite verb form in Malayalam and Tulu, is related to the Tamil `āy`, the fact of this suffix not having the vowel `i` does not undermine this argument against the starting consonant `n`.

 - > The verbal inflexions of the Telugu, use only the final syllable of the nominative of each of the pronouns, viz., 'nu' (from 'nênu,' I), 'vu' (from 'nîvu,', thou), and 'ḍu' (from 'vâḍu,' he).
 The most important and essential part of each pronoun has thus been omitted; and the fragments which have been retained are merely formatives, or at most signs of gender and number.
 [From page [295](Introduction%20and%20Context.md#a-comparative-grammar-of-the-dravidian-chapter-pronouns-page-295)]